Modern RAeC Award Design Takes Flight Into The 21st Century

-The Royal Aero Club (RAeC) of the United Kingdom, Patron Her Majesty Queen Elizabeth II, is the national coordinating body for Air Sport in the UK representing the Best in British for over a century.
+The Royal Aero Club (RAeC) of the United Kingdom, Patron HRH Queen Elizabeth II, is the national coordinating body for Air Sport in the UK representing the Best in British for over a century.
 There have been many prestigious trophies and awards presented within the club over the years.

 The RAeC Chairman, David Monks, helicopter pilot and avid flyer, encourages others to do the same with the same passion he possesses.
 He has claimed many accolades of his own, representing the UK on the world stage, flying in competition since 2000.
 David noticed that there had been many heroic feats of courage and triumph in the skies that hadn’t been recognised.
 He identified a need for a trophy to celebrate these exceptional people.

 That’s where we were thrilled to step in!
 Especially because the client wanted an award created in the UK to honour their brand values.
 A move away from the traditional trophy was in order, catapulted into the 21st Century with their new striking award.

 The result, and a first for The Royal Aero Club of the United Kingdom since 1901, is the Chairman’s Award– a mega trophy made up of 8 components, all designed, made and assembled on site at EFX .
 The high shine oval nickel plated aluminium award is designed to be held easily despite its hefty 4kg weight.
 Featuring the distinctive RAeC emblem and sky blue layered acrylic, this award will go down in history just like its predecessors.